grgcombs/JSONTools/README.md

 This Objective-C library is a collection of classes and categories that implement three powerful new features (JSON Patch, JSON Pointer, JSON Schema) that work with JSON data (represented by NSDictionaries and NSArrays in Objective-C).
 Unit tests are included for each component.

+## To Run the Tests

+To build the test project, be sure to do the following:

+1. Install CocoaPods (use homebrew) if you haven't already.
+2. Run `pod install` from the command line.
+3. Open the newly created **JSONToolsTests.xcworkspace** document ***not*** the JSONToolsTests.xcodeproj document.
+4. Hit Command-U to run the tests.

+## Features

 - [JSON Patch](https://tools.ietf.org/html/rfc6902) - IETF RFC6902: Create and apply operation patches (add, remove, copy, move, test, _get) to serially transform JSON Data.  ***This functionality was inspired by [Joachim Wester's](https://github.com/Starcounter-Jack) [JavaScript implementation of JSON Patch](https://github.com/Starcounter-Jack/JSON-Patch).***
     -  Example Patch Copy: